Images © ITV Studios, 1969 / Composition @ Alan Hayes © 2024

 THE MAN FROM NOWHERE • DECLASSIFIED

-• For this episode, Roger Christian assumed the role of Set Dresser, replacing Sue Long who had fulfilled the role since the third episode, For the Girl Who Has Everything.
-Long would return for Vendetta for a Dead Man and two other episodes, with Christian called back for When Did You Start to Stop Seeing Things? and the last six episodes of the series.
+• For this episode, Roger Christian assumed the role of Set Dresser, replacing Sue Long who had filled the role since the third episode, For the Girl Who Has Everything.
+Long would return for Vendetta for a Dead Man and two other episodes, with Christian called back for When Did You Start To Stop Seeing Things? and the last six episodes of the series.

 • A production slate on surviving film trim footage reveal some scenes were filmed on 5th March 1969.